-- AB 09.01 The various electrical systems shall be repaired during the first phase of the repair and maintenance contract. - AB 09.02 The scope of the repair work shall include, but shall not be limited to the activities listed below. - AB 09.03 The Contractor shall record the repair actions in tabular format before the Contractor's responsibility for maintenance commences. - AB 09.04 Repair work shall be executed within the approved period for repairs.
+- AB 09.01 The various electrical systems shall be repaired during the first phase of the repair and maintenance contract. - AB 09.02 The scope of the repair work shall include, but shall not be limited to the activities listed below. - AB 09.03 The Contractor shall record the repair actions in tabular format before the Contractor's responsibility for maintenance commences. - AB 09.04 Repair work shall be executed within the approved period for repairs as new equipment and material shall be supplied with a guarantee confirming defects liability period of 12 months from the date of practical completion.
+These guarantees shall be in favour of the Department of Public Works.